Daohub-io/beaker-whitepaper/Whitepaper.md

 dynamically chosen capabilities.
 For example this means that it is not possible to pass a capability of a particular storage location to a procedure.
 This is an often touted feature of capability systems that allows for the delegation of authority.
-The advantage of eschewing such a feature is that it makes tha capabilities more static and auditable.
+The advantage of eschewing such a feature is that it makes the capabilities more static and auditable.

 ### Custom User Permissions